Mike-Gough/mike-gough.github.io/_posts/2019-05-20-github-actions.markdown

 Once authenticated, an action builds a Docker image, another tags it and yet another pushes it to Docker Hub.
 The next action is a filter, it checks if the push to the master branch was tagged as a release.
 If the push was a release then the next action tags the Docker image as latest and another pushes it to Docker Hub.
 Finally, an action zips the source code up and publishes it to the release page on GitHub.

 To see all of this in action, commit the ```main.workflow``` file to the repository.
-Navigating to the actions tab should now show any in progress builds as well as historical ones:
+Navigating to the actions tab should now show any in-progress builds as well as historical ones:

 ![Git hook screenshot](/assets/images/posts/github-actions-run-results.jpg)